Hedge funds swoop on Falklands oil search

 “Borders & Southern and FOGL are both in a much more positive position than they were at the start of this drilling campaign (in January) after the really positive drilling results and the significant de-risking of the politics,” said Mirabaud analyst Robin Haworth.

-Formerly the domain of only British explorers, the arrival in the Falklands as partners of FOGL of two foreign industry heavyweights - Edison, owned by France’s EDF, and U.S. firm Noble Energy - has also helped put the islands on the global oil map.
+Formerly the domain of only British explorers, the arrival in the Falklands as partners of FOGL of two foreign industry heavyweights - Edison, owned by France’s EDF (EDF.PA), and U.S. firm Noble Energy (NBL.N) - has also helped put the islands on the global oil map.

 Drilling at FOGL’s next well, Scotia, is currently underway and investors are watching it closely in the hope that it will find oil, which given the islands’ remoteness would be far easier to produce and transport to market than gas.